 The future is here for energy!
-Our 20-month Energy Operations program is based on the demands and guideance of the energy industry, and will prepare you for a rewarding career in the operation of a power (coal, hydro, wind, nuclear, etc.) or process (ethanol, oil, bio-diesel, etc.) plant.
+Our 20-month Energy Operations program is based on the demands and guidance of the energy industry, and will prepare you for a rewarding career in the operation of a power (coal, hydro, wind, nuclear, etc.) or process (ethanol, oil, bio-diesel, etc.) plant.
 What can I expect?

 Our program provides cutting-edge theoretical training - as well as plenty of hands-on experience in the fully equipped Lake Area Tech Energy Lab.
 You can expect to establish a foundational understanding of energy mechanics and systems to prepare yourself for a career in the high-demand process plant or power plant operation fields.
 You will then dive into monitoring, controlling, and troubleshooting for plant and process systems including: electrical systems, turbines, boiler systems, and more.
 Throughout your coursework, you will be instructed in metallurgy, pneumatics, hydraulics, thermodynamics, combustion, vibration analysis, and dynamic balancing.
 To make sure you have the experience you'll need, we also require an industry internship.

-Graduates of our program will earn high wages in ethanol plants, power plants, wind turbine farms, pipelines, dairy and cheese processing plants, and any industry needing a skilled technician to monitor, control, and operate production equipment.
-Click on the Placement Report link below to see the latest wages being earned by new grads!
-A laptop is Required for this program.
-Learn more at www.lakeareatech.edu
+Dynamic Careers Graduates of our program will earn high wages in ethanol plants, power plants, wind turbine farms, pipelines, dairy and cheese processing plants, and any industry needing a skilled technician to monitor, control, and operate production equipment.
+Click on the links below to learn more about this program and to see the latest wages being earned by new grads!
+A laptop is required for this program.